 Jugglers Canyon is a short but pleasant canyon near the Grand Canyon at Medlow Bath.
 The canyon itself is not of great quality, but it is not bad.
 Look back up after you finish the final abseil.
 The walls there are very high and spectacular.
 Luckily the walks in and out are pretty short too.
-There are no swims, so it can be done in winter.
+There are no swims if you are careful, so it can be done in winter.

 It is definitely worth doing the Grand Canyon as well, if you are up for the swim.
-Even doing both of them is a relatively short day.
+Even doing both of them is a relatively short day - around 6 hours.

 It was discovered in 1993 by a SUBW party consisting of Stephen Bray, Louise De Beuzeville (the juggler) and Justin Blows.

 Driving along the Great Western Highway, turn right at the lights on the railway bridge at Medlow Bath.
 Turn left into Rutland Rd, about 1km further on.
 If you reset your trip meter here, then:

 - Stay right at 2.4km as you pass a sealed road on the left

 - Veer left at 3.4km at the airport

 - Turn left at 4.2km onto a narrow track - at a triangular metal sign pointing to electricity tower No 20